dkarthe/webjeda-blog/_posts/2016-01-23-how-to-make-a-new-page-in-jekyll.md

 **Disclaimer:** This website is under constant modification.
 If you find something isn't right then,
-I might be doing some change in the backend.
+I might be doing some change in the back-end.

 {% endraw %}
 </pre>